Looking for official ACT practice? The Official ACT Prep Guide (or The Real ACT Prep Guide) is a great resource.

 It would be a shame to burrow down into your mistakes only to reach a dead end.

 How Does This Compare to the Real ACT Prep Guide (3rd Edition)?

-The main downside to the Official ACT Prep Guide compared to the Real ACT Prep Guide, 3rd Edition is that it has fewer practice tests (only three as opposed to five in the 3rd Edition).
+The main downside to the Official ACT Prep Guide compared to the Real ACT Prep Guide, 3rd Edition is that it has fewer practice tests (only four as opposed to five in the 3rd Edition).
 It's also important to note that none of these practice tests are completely original.

 However, the Official ACT Prep Guide does outshine the 3rd Edition in certain respects.
 It’s much better at giving you a system for organizing your studying.
 The 3rd Edition has background information about registration, strategies, and content before listing all five practice tests in a row.
 This structure doesn’t give you much of a game plan and makes it tempting to just take practice tests without evaluating your mistakes.
 The new guide is structured much more logically.
 It recommends taking a diagnostic test and analyzing your mistakes right off the bat as the first step in your studying (a strategy that we advocate at PrepScholar).